palonso444/MineMadness/README.md

 Save the game at the beginning of each level.
 Game is deleted if killed(hard mode) or not (smooth mode).
 To save the game, take a snapshot of the position of each token and store it in a dictionary to be able to reconstruct the board.
 Consider updating token.pos when slide finishes (right now only token.position is updated) and reconstruct the board with pos (may be more efficient)

-Unbind button at beginning of on_ability_button and bind it again at the end

 Pass max number of steps to dynamic movement range and tile.is_activable so range can be set dynamically and does not depend on players attributes

-BUG: sometimes players appear semitransparent when movement range is showed

-BUG: wisps pass sometimes above the walls.
-Should pass always under them

-BUG: characters don't level up when killing monsters

-BUG: Order of characters is not maintained

-BUG: when character is revived character token does not appear.

-Level number as a popup at beginning of level

 Player can assign points to character when leveling up